-Official or unofficial transcripts from your OD degree can be uploaded.
+Official or unofficial transcripts from your OD degree can be uploaded directly to your application.
 No undergraduate transcripts are required.
 If unofficial, ensure that your institution’s name and full legal name are clearly visible.
 Also note you will be required to submit official, hard-copy transcripts to the Graduate Division if accepted to the program.

-NBEO scores should be uploaded to the “Writing Sample” section of the application (optional).
+NBEO scores should be uploaded to the “Supporting Materials” section of the application.